estrellaalvarez/Frogger/README.md

 I Illustrated this entire game myself, *except* for the body of the frog.
 This was borrowed from [Pixelart's](https://www.pixilart.com/) stamp tool.

 ## Getting Started- Take a *leap* and see if you can make it home on time!
-Instructions: Use WASD (Up, left, down, right) keys to hop around obtacles and win by entering the patches of water across the river before the timer runs out.
+Instructions: Use WASD (up, left, down, right) keys to hop around obtacles and win by entering the patches of water across the river before the timer runs out.
 *Ready?*
 [Play Frogger.](https://estrellaalvarez.github.io/Frogger/)